kylebarnett/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+-Document object model and it's how we can use javascript to implement logic to make the webpage more responsive.
+It is also an object version of the web page

 2. What is an event?

+-any sort of things that happens within the page could be characterized as an event.

 3. What is an event listener?

+-Even listeners listen for actions on the webpage.
+Once a click happens, for example, the webpage could re-render and run the logic inside the even listener

 4. Why would we convert a NodeList into an Array?

+-This is so we could have more method options like .map so we could manipulate our data more

 5. What is a component?

+-compoents could be built like classes and the good thing about components is that we could re-use components to make life easier

 ### Git Set up